leafthelegend/latex-to-js/README.md

 Include latex-to-js.js in your html.Then call the **latex\_to\_js();** function with latex string as the argument.
 The function will return a js math syntax that can be processed by math js or it will throw a syntax error if there is a problem with the latex string.

-The converter currently only supports the following latex math functions; fraction,square,nth root,sin, tan and cos
+The converter currently only supports the following latex math functions; fraction,square,nth root, log, ln, sin, tan, cos, arcsin, arccos and arctan

   [mathjs]: http://mathjs.org